 How to write a standout senior caregiver resume

-When you’re looking for a job as a caregiver, home health aide, or adult caregiver, having a resume that highlights your strengths and your certifications can set you apart from the competition.
-Whether you’re applying to jobs via online sites like Care.com, or interviewing in person, it can be helpful to have printed copies of your resume to give to families or businesses during in-person interviews.
+When you’re looking for a job as an adult or senior caregiver or home health aide, having a resume that highlights your strengths and your certifications can set you apart from the competition.
+Whether you’re applying to jobs via online sites like Care.com or finding prospects through word of mouth, it can be helpful to have printed copies of your resume to give to families or businesses during in-person interviews.

-Your resume should highlight your skills, your relevant certifications, and any training that you may have had.
+Your resume should include your skills, your relevant certifications and any training that you may have had.
 When all of your details are clearly laid out on your resume, it’s easier for someone who’s hiring to see that you’re an ideal choice for the job that they’ve posted.

 “You always want your resume to align with the job duties and job description,” says Lorraine Rise, a certified professional resume writer and career coach based in the Washington, D.C. area, who is a member of the Professional Association of Resume Writers and Career Coaches.
 “A resume shouldn’t read exactly like a job description but more like a response to a job description.
 Meaning, your resume should showcase how successfully you’ve done the duties listed in the description.”